Mean-Field Liquidation Games with Market Drop-out: Introduction

 While the sign condition on the mean trading rate is highly non-trivial and calls for a novel approach to solving the MFG, it does provide a clear path towards solving the game.
 Identifying Nash equilibria in the $N$-player game is much more difficult.
 Due to the endogenously determined trading horizons it seems impossible to derive a Nash equilibrium by solving a forward-backward system of Pontryagin-type.

 Our key idea is to replace the mean-trading rate in the co-state equations (and only there) by an exogenous trading rate.
 This provides a unified mathematical framework within which to solve both the $N$-player game and the MFG.
 If $N=\infty$, then the system reduces to the forward-backward system for the representative player's problem in the MFG.
-If $N< \infty$, the system has no direct economic meaning but turns out to be very useful for establishing the existence of Nash equilibria in the $N$-player game.
+If $N< \infty$, the system has no direct economic meaning but turns out to be very useful for establishing the existence of Nash equilibria in the $N$-player game. {We emphasize that our MFG provides the intuition for solving the $N$-player game.
+Instead of showing that equilibria in the MFG are approximate equilibria in the corresponding $N$-player game if the number of players is large we use the MFG to solve the $N$-player game.
+It is the nature of the MFG that motivates the forward-backward system in terms of which we characterize equilibria in the finite player game.}

 The solutions to the modified forward-backward system allow us to define a family of admissible trading strategies as functions of exogenous mean trading rates in terms of which we derive a general fixed-point equation for the candidate Nash equilibria in both games.
 The fixed-point equation can be rewritten in terms of a complex integral equation that seems hard to solve at first sight.
 However, motivated by the previously established verification result for the MFG we expect any solution to the said equation to be of constant sign.
 This motivates an a priori estimate from which we do indeed deduce this property.
 The ``constant sign property'' substantially simplifies the integral equation and eventually allows us to prove an existence and uniqueness of solutions result.